junghyey/grinnell-elephant/written_reports/sprint_journal.md

 #### Based on Questions we asked:

-1. Was there any moment where you felt unsure of what to do next? (usability) How to navigate to previuos page or home menu.
+1. Was there any moment where you felt unsure of what to do next? (usability)
+   - How to navigate to previuos page or home menu.
 NSomtimes x button or back button
-3. How do you usually keep track of your wellness habits?
+2. How do you usually keep track of your wellness habits?
 Does this app provide any advantages over your current method? (potential usage)
-  He does not
+  - He does not
-5. What would make this app more appealing for professionals in academia? (tailored question) If there was a way to sync to list with items in outlook calendar
+3. What would make this app more appealing for professionals in academia? (tailored question)
+   - If there was a way to sync to list with items in outlook calendar.
+   - He wants the syncing through web since he wants to use at home too.
-7. Is there a feature that feels unnecessary or overwhelming? (improvement) Wanted to new feature: other color themes.
+4. Is there a feature that feels unnecessary or overwhelming? (improvement) None, he wants to new feature: other color themes.

 #### Reivision